ehowey/gatsby-theme-catalyst-onepage/README.md

 `src/gatsby-theme-catalyst-core/components/nav.js`

-The main change in this theme is modification of the navigation element to provide built in support for single page scrolling navigation using `react-scroll` and `react-scrollspy`.
+The main change in this theme is modification of the navigation element to provide built in support for single page scrolling navigation using `react-scroll`.
 This allows the theme to track where the user is on the page and also to provide a smooth scrolling experience.
 The navigation menu is automatically created from the `gatsby-config.js` file using the `anchorLinks` array.
 There is not currently support for blended anchor links and standard internal links in the Nav menu however this is a planned feature.
 Links to other pages on site do work, just not in the navigation menu at this time.

 `src/gatsby-theme-catalyst-core/components/branding.js`